lambdaclass/erlang-katana/README.md

 ![samuari](https://raw.githubusercontent.com/unbalancedparentheses/katana/master/images/samurai.jpg)

-Even if you love Erlang as I do, from time to time you might ask yourself why some functions you normally find in other languages are not part of the erlang's standard library.
+Even if you love Erlang as we do, from time to time you might ask yourself why some functions you normally find in other languages are not part of the erlang's standard library.
 When you ask yourself that type of question you should remember that an estimated 2 million people are currently working in COBOL and